SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 Downcasting to ``Movie`` will fail when trying to downcast the two ``Song`` instances in the library array.
-To cope with this, the example above uses :ref:`BasicTypes_OptionalBinding` to check whether the optional ``Movie`` actually contains a value (i.e. to find out whether the downcast succeeded.)
+To cope with this, the example above uses optional binding to check whether the optional ``Movie`` actually contains a value (i.e. to find out whether the downcast succeeded.)
 This optional binding is written “``if let movie = item as Movie``”,